mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 - `never`
   This type represents something that never happens.
   One use is as the return type of functions that never return.
-  It is really tough to come up with a useful example.
+  It is difficult to think of a useful example.
   You may never use `never`.

 ## Non-Primitive Types

 - objects
   One form of these is described in the next section.

 - arrays
   These are described later.

 - any JavaScript class
   Examples include `Date`, `Error`, `Function`,
   `Map`, `Promise`, `RegExp`, and `Set`.